franzbu/EnhancedSpaces.spoon/README.md

 A few words about Hammerspoon: When it comes to macOS, the obvious choice for developing an application like this is Swift; however, I have come to appreciate Hammerspoon for its power and flexibility and wanted to see how far its approach with Lua can go with a project like this, and Hammerspoon has delivered.

-I can recommend Hammerspoon; by simply adding a few lines to its configuration file `init.lua` you can add value.
+I can recommend Hammerspoon; by simply adding a few lines to its configuration file `init.lua` you can get certain workflows done more quickly and easily.
 Care for an example?

 ```lua
 ...